Discover Your True Nature…LOVE!

 Blog

-💞 Our Private National Park is Registered and Here is Our Progress in Pictures 💞
+Our Homegrown Park Progress: Our Private National Park is Registered and Here Is Our Progress in Pictures

-• first we marked off the space, approximately 100 ft x 25 ft at the top of our backyard, just in front of the property line of big pine trees
+• first we marked off the space, 65 x 25 ft (1,625 sq ft) at the top of our backyard, just in front of the property line of big pine trees

 • next lay down cardboard to kill the grass (hint: furniture stores have big boxes – for free – they already flatten for recycle and are glad for you to haul off for them)